Pengzhi-Gao/MetaNetAssoc/README.md

-# MyscRNAtools / MetaNetAssoc
+# MetaNetAssoc

-`MyscRNAtools` distributes **MetaNetAssoc 0.4.0**: an R package for integrating differential metabolites and differential genes (DEG) through metabolite--protein interaction (MPI) networks, protein--protein interaction (PPI) networks, and DEG enrichment results.
+`MetaNetAssoc` distributes **MetaNetAssoc 0.4.0**: an R package for integrating differential metabolites and differential genes (DEG) through metabolite--protein interaction (MPI) networks, protein--protein interaction (PPI) networks, and DEG enrichment results.

 Its central question is not “which metabolite binds which protein?”, but: